schaefer-dev/schaefer-dev.github.io/photos.md

 A sneek peek into my photography.
 All images shot on Sony.
 All photographs show wild animals in their natural habitats, never in captivity, zoos, or staged settings.

-Images load in 4k resolution once you click on them unless you enable *Data Saver Mode* below.
+Images load in 4k resolution once you click on them for fullscreen viewing, unless you enable *Data Saver Mode* below.
 Loading of the high quality version may take a second or two depending on your connection speed.
 You can expect 1-3mb per 4k image depending on your browsers image format support.
 For 2.4k images you can expect around 0.4-1.5mb.

 <div class="data-saver-container">
   <label class="data-saver-toggle">